ahanba/hiatus/README.markdown

 Check Items
 ------
 + **Glossary**
-   When a glossary source term detected in source segment, checks if corresponding glossary target term exists in target segment.
+   When a glossary source term detected in a source segment, checks if corresponding glossary target term exists in a target segment.
 RegExp supported.

 + **Search Source or Target Text** (Defined as **monolingual**)
    Reads expressions from the list, and report errors if defined expressions found in a segment.
 You can choose which segment to search (source or target segment).
 RegExp supported.

 + **Inconsistency**
-   Checks inconsistencies in two ways - Source -> Target & Target -> Source
+   Checks inconsistencies in two ways - Source to Target & Target to Source

 + **Numbers**
    Detects numbers in source but NOT in target.